apache/servicecomb-pack/docs/user_guide.md

 Here is how Omega does:

 1. Service A's `foo` method opens a new global transaction.
-2. `TransactionClientHttpRequestInterceptor` injects transaction context into request headers when `RestTemplate` request Service B.
+2. [TransactionClientHttpRequestInterceptor][src-TransactionClientHttpRequestInterceptor] injects transaction context into request headers when `RestTemplate` request Service B.
-3. When Service B receive the request, `TransactionHandlerInterceptor` extract context info from request headers.
+3. When Service B receive the request, [TransactionHandlerInterceptor][src-TransactionHandlerInterceptor] extract context info from request headers.

 Omega supports following implicity transaction context passing: